PT Portfolios

 PT Portfolios avoid the risk of owning individual stocks and offer investors a Conservative, Unbiased, Fully Disclosed, Low-Cost way to benefit from the potential long-term growth of the worldwide securities markets.

-investors often own individual stocks they manage themselves.
+Investors often own individual stocks they manage themselves.
 These investors shouldn’t need to have two accounts with exactly the same registration.
-Performance Tracking Inc. is unique from other advisory firms because both self-directed stocks and PT Portfolios can be held in the same Discount Brokerage Account.
+Performance Tracking Inc. is unique from other advisory firms because both self-directed stocks and PT Portfolios can be held in the same consolidated Discount Brokerage Account.

 PT Portfolios are designed to provide conservative Growth and Income over time.
 No advisor can predict the Short-Term Swings in the securities markets so funds that will be needed within a year should be invested in liquid, short term income funds, FDIC insured CD’s or the money market.